Not even the regime's colonels are spared: an elderly mutilated man is dying without medical attention in Havana

 They denounce abandonment and lack of medical attention for a war-mutilated colonel and member of the ACRCPhoto © Facebook / Jose Diaz Silva

-When activists obtained a medical certificate at the local clinic to present it at the Julio Antonio Mella Polyclinic in Guanabacoa and request supplies for their treatments, the response was blunt: "there was nothing."
+When activists obtained a medical certificate at the local clinic to present it at the Julio Antonio Mella Polyclinic in Guanabacoa and request supplies for their treatments, the response was clear: "there was nothing."

-The ACRC card of García López, photographed over his bandaged limb, bears the signature of the late Commander of the Revolution Juan Almeida Bosque, who was the founding president of the organization for sixteen years.
+The ACRC card of García López, photographed on his bandaged limb, bears the signature of the late Commander of the Revolution Juan Almeida Bosque, who was the founding president of the organization for sixteen years.

 Facebook / Jose Diaz Silva

-"José García López survives thanks to the solidarity help of brothers and activists, because medications in Cuba are unaffordable for the people," concluded Díaz Silva, who demands from the world "immediate medical attention, medications, and humane conditions" for the elderly colonel.
+"José García López survives thanks to the solidarity support of brothers and activists, because medications in Cuba are unaffordable for the people," concluded Díaz Silva, who demands from the world "immediate medical attention, medications, and humane conditions" for the elderly colonel.

 Filed under: